 Shred Nations has over 500 shredding companies in North America.
 We are just around the corner from you for all your shredding needs.
 To be contacted by a local contractor please fill out our quote request form.

 How do you charge?

 The largest factor for considering the cost of shredding is the volume and frequency.
-Other factors include whether you have the shredding done on site or if there is additional work including stairs.
+Other factors include whether you have the shredding done on site or where the documents are located, like a basement or attic.

 How can I reach you?

 How big is a file box?